learnwell/learnwell.github.io/_drafts/2015-12-08-generic-onboarding-for-engineers.md

 		1. [ ] Create your own account
 		2. [ ] Get access to company repos
 	4. Lastpass or 1Pass
-		1. store all passwords using lastpass chrome extension
+		1. [ ] store all passwords using lastpass chrome extension
-		1. do not save passwords using native google chrome feature (insecure)
+		2. [ ] disable password saving via native browser
 	5. Skype
-		1. add team members as contacts
+		4. [ ]  add team members as contacts
 	6. HubStaff or Keka
-		1. join using company email
+		1. [ ] join using company email
-	1. Sourcetree
+	7. Sourcetree
-		1. Clone your bitbucket repo in sourcetree desktop app
+		1. [ ] Clone your bitbucket repo in sourcetree desktop app
-	1. Flycut
+	8. Flycut
 		1. Must have for Mac users

 Provision Access: